-The following feature is excerpted from TIME Beer: The Story of the World’s Most Celebrated Drink available at retailers and on Amazon.
+The following feature is excerpted from TIME Beer: The Story of the World’s Most Celebrated Drink.

 A trip to Munich’s annual Oktoberfest comes with a few guarantees.
 Food will be in abundance: sausages, baked pretzels, punchy sauerkraut and buttered noodles.
 The crowd-puller will host gaggles of costumed guests, decked in lederhosen for men and dirndls (bodiced Bavarian dresses) for women.
 Music and parades will provide constant entertainment.
 And most important: there will be beer.

 Dating back to 1810, the harvest festival was begun to mark the nuptials of Crown Prince Ludwig and Princess Therese.
 The traditional beer, called Marzen, was brewed in large quantities in March and consumed throughout the summer.
 Celebrators finished the brew at Oktoberfest.